FabriceMesidor/Hip-Hop-Clusters/README.md

 After downloading songs features on SPotify - I kept only the ones with both lyrics and tracks audio features.

 # Topic Modeling
+After cleaning and vectorizing the lyrics, I appplied Latent Dirichent Allocation (LDA) to get topics

 # Clustering